blackyboy/RedHat-Centos-Common-Stuffs/Step-by-Step-how-to-setup-a-DNS-Server-in-RHEL-6.2-6.4-6.5-Using-Bind.md

 $TTL 86400
-@       IN SOA  masterdns.linuxmental.local. root.linuxmental.local. (
+@       IN SOA  masterdns.linuxzadmin.local. root.linuxzadmin.local. (
                                 2014051001      ; serial
                                         3600    ; refresh
                                         1800    ; retry
                                         604800  ; expire
                                         86400   ; minimum
 )
-@               IN      NS      masterdns.linuxmental.local.
+@               IN      NS      masterdns.linuxzadmin.local.
-@               IN      NS      slavedns.linuxmental.local.
+@               IN      NS      slavedns.linuxzadmin.local.
 @               IN      A       192.168.0.200
 @               IN      A       192.168.0.201
 @               IN      A       192.168.0.205